fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 Permission levels:

 - Admin: Full access to all features including accounting and visibility on all team members' items.
-Excludes the ability to add/change payment gateway integrations and close account.
+Excludes the ability to add/change payment gateway integrations and close account
-- Accountant: Your accountant can produce reports, see your Chart of Accounts, transactions and manage all your business finances.
+- Accountant: Your accountant can produce reports, see your Chart of Accounts, transactions and manage all your business finances
 - User: Access to Expense, Time & Mileage.
 Visibility only on items they created.
-Excludes all accounting, invoicing and business data.
+Excludes all accounting, invoicing and business data
 - Billing user: Access to Invoicing, Expense, Time & Mileage.
 Visibility only on items they created.
-Excludes all accounting and business data.
+Excludes all accounting and business data

 ### How can I change the date format, e.g., from UK, 31/1/24 to US, 01/31/24?